protect-your-craft-copywriter-collective

 If you’re writing for a client with the understanding that you won’t retain content rights, your legal research is essentially done.
 But when you’re publishing under your own name, you must understand the basics of copyright law and intellectual property rights.
 Depending on your nation and region of origin, those rights may differ considerably.

-According to legal experts, intellectual property crimes are unfortunately common, and freelance writers are among the most vulnerable, simply due to the creative nature of the work.
+According to legal experts, intellectual property crimes are unfortunately common, and freelance copywriters are among the most vulnerable, simply due to the creative nature of the work.
 The good news is that you can easily protect your legal rights as a freelancer by establishing your copyright and setting terms of use.
 Make sure to include specifics when structuring your ownership rights documents, including any limitations to future publication.

 Similar to payment contracts, a written agreement can also help protect you from copyright infringement.
 If you come across a blog post that seems similar to your work, or when a client has published your work without proper attribution, you have a few options.
 Start by reaching out to the offending party directly to settle the matter.
 If all else fails, consider pursuing legal action to secure your intellectual property.